sallyyeng/Sesa.me/README.md

 # Tic Tac Toe with a Twist

 > Tic tac toe game that is more than a game.
 Click a pattern on the board to unlock a secret authenticated messaging interface.
-Target audience is human trafficking and domestic violence victims.
+The target audience is human trafficking and domestic violence victims, and the administrators who will interface with victims to get them help.

 ## Team